isc-projects/stork/doc/user/usage.rst

 ``Action`` button is also available, to refresh the information about the daemons.

-Several daemons may be presented in the daemon status columns (e.g., DHCPv4, DHCPv6, DDNS, and the Kea Control Agent (CA) for Kea).
+Several daemons may be presented in the ``Daemons`` column.
 The daemons are not listed for the DNS servers because each DNS server has only one daemon.

 The listed Kea daemons are those that Stork finds in the Kea CA configuration file.
 A warning is displayed for any daemons from